conda/ceps/cep-16.md

 This did yield slightly better compression but we felt it makes it slightly harder to implement and adapt in the future which we deemed not worth the small size decrease.

 ## Future improvements

+### Authentication

+With this approach a client could do hundreds of requests concurrently.
+Authenticating all these requests would impose a non-negligable overhead to each requests and will also require more server resources.
+Initially a one-time authentication flow similar to OCI registry tokens was added to the CEP but this has been removed to reduce the scope of the CEP.
+Another CEP will be introduced to amend this CEP with a performant authentication flow.

 ### Remove redundant keys